Army Quality of Life

 Moving

 The Army has two peak moving seasons: Summer (June-September) and again in the Winter (December-January).
 Soldiers and Families can have the Army move their household goods or choose to move themselves which is known as a Personally Procured Move.
-Official orders must be received by a Soldier’s command before scheduling the move process.
+The Soldier must receive OFFICIAL ORDERS before scheduling the move process.
+You can get to know your next duty station right away!
+Download the My Army Post App (MAPA) for Apple or Android and choose your new installation.
+Soldiers Orders now show a QR code to remind you to use this resource.

 • Once orders are received, Soldiers and Families should take their next steps with the Defense Personal Property System.